arkiuat/pe-reconstruct/README.md

 of the Pāli text, the interlocutor changes etc. should also be made.
 These are provided for by the two pe-subst.json files for each sutta.
-Unlike the pe-map.json file, the pe-subst.json files for English may need to be remade from scratch for each particular version.
+Unlike the pe-map.json file, the pe-subst.json files for English may need to be modified or remade from scratch for each particular version.

 How to run the demo
 -------------------